Tobi-De/leerming/README.md

 For a more detailed explanation of the Leitner box method, check out [Wikipedia](https://en.wikipedia.org/wiki/Leitner_system).

-Certainly, for a technical audience, here's a more detailed and technical version of the sections:

 ## Leitner Box Algorithm Implementation

 - Flashcards are organized into seven distinct levels.
 Each card starts at Level 1.
 The transition between levels is based on performance during reviews.